Definition: Defining the Meaning of Accessible Tourism

 Major Airline Travel Tips for Travelers with Disabilities - Jessica Padykula - (2015-02-12)

-Facts: Traveling Outside the US - Disability Benefits
+Quick Facts: Traveling Outside the US - Disability Benefits

 Understand your Social Security Benefit: If you are thinking about an extended trip abroad, find out if you can receive your Social Security or other federal agency benefits outside the United States.
 Social Security Administration's Office of International Operations (OIO) provides such information, and consular officers at the nearest U.S. embassy or consulate can also assist you.
 Throughout the world, there are a number of American embassies and consulates who have specially trained personnel that provide a full range of Social Security services, including the taking of applications for benefits.